bitcoin/bitcoin/doc/bu-xthin.md

 When you use `addnode` your peer upon receiving a new block announcement by an INV message will begin a 10 second timer.
 If an INV message is not received within that 10 seconds from an XTHIN capabable node then a request for a full block will be sent out.
-If it does receive and INV within the 10 second period then an Xthin block will be requested.
-This process is used as a way to bring a full block into the BU Xthin capable network of nodes such that once a peer does get a full block it will then very quickly propagate a Xthin to every other peer in the Xthin capable network.
-In such a way we avoid potentially splitting the newtwork while at the same time maximizing our use of Xthins.
+If it does receive an INV within the 10 second period then an XTHIN block will be requested.
+This process is used as a way to bring a full block into the BU XTHIN capable network of nodes such that once a peer does get a full block it will then very quickly propagate a XTHIN to every other peer in the XTHIN capable network.
+In such a way we avoid potentially splitting the newtwork while at the same time maximizing our use of XTHIN technology.

 3. When to use connect-thinblock
 --------------------------------

-the `connect-thinblock` feature is mainly used for the purpose of testing however in some cases it can be useful for very bandwidth constrained nodes that *always* want every downloaded block to be an Xthin.
+the `connect-thinblock` feature is mainly used for the purpose of testing, however in some cases it can be useful for very bandwidth constrained nodes that *always* want every downloaded block to be an XTHIN.
 In such a case you would substitute the addednode entry above with a connect-thinblockentry.
 As with addnode you can have up to 8 `connect-thinblock` entries and your entry would be as
 follows:

 	connect-thinblock=<ip:port>

-One thing to keep in my is that with `connect-thinblock`, if the nodes that you are connecting to are down or can not service you then you have the possiblity of not receiving any new blocks until those nodes come back on line.
+One thing to keep in mind is that with `connect-thinblock`, if the nodes that you are connecting to are down or can not service you then you have the possiblity of not receiving any new blocks until those nodes come back on line.
 Therefore use `connect-thinblock` with caution and always use the full 8 connections if you are unsure whether the peers will be online or not.